Behavior Therapy Training Institute

 How Can I Register to Attend the BTTI?

-Our 2011 BTTI's sold out in record time, one in less than 90 minutes!
+Our BTTIs usually sell out in record time (one in less than 90 minutes)!
 Those on our interest list get the first opportunity to register.
 To join our list, click here.
 As you complete this survey, please make sure you thoughtfully select the regions of the United States and Canada where you would like to attend trainings.
-This is because when we open registration for specific trainings, we notify those folks first who have selected they want to attend a training in this particular geographic area.
+This is because when we open registration for specific trainings, we notify those who have selected they want to attend a training in this particular geographic area first.

 Registration for the BTTI is on a first-come, first-served basis.
 Once you complete the BTTI Interest Survey, you can expect to receive email alerts from us when we plan to open a training in a location that you selected.
 Instructions for how to register, and documents needed in order to complete the registration process, will be included in these emails.